MhmdSyd/mini-rag/README.md

 # mini-rag

 **mini-rag** is a minimal yet powerful Retrieval-Augmented Generation (RAG) system built using FastAPI.
 It allows users to chat with a Large Language Model (LLM) using their own documents as contextual knowledge.
-This system supports multiple LLM backends and integrates MongoDB and Qdrant to manage and retrieve documents efficiently.
+This system supports multiple LLM backends and integrates Postgres and Qdrant to manage and retrieve documents efficiently.

 ---

 ## 🧰 Tech Stack

 - **FastAPI** – Backend API framework
-- **MongoDB** – Stores uploaded files, chunked documents, and metadata
+- **Postgres** – Stores uploaded files, chunked documents, and metadata
-- **Docker** – Manages MongoDB service.
+- **Docker** – Manages Postgres service.
 - **Qdrant** – Vector database for semantic search of document chunks
 - **LLMs Supported**:
   - OpenAI (GPT)